What Is Torrenting

 Now that I’ve (hopefully) convinced you to never torrent without using a VPN, you’re probably wondering what tools you should use for the job.
 Here are a few of my personal recommendations.

 These servers handle the various tasks of torrenting with aplomb.
 They won’t improve your BitTorrent rating, but they’ll do everything else to ensure you can torrent securely without sacrificing speed.
-NordVPN is also more affordable than ExpressVPN, so it’s better if you’re on a budget.
+NordVPN is also affordable, so it’s better if you’re on a budget.

 You can read more about it in my full NordVPN review.
 I have also written a complete guide on how to download torrents with NordVPN.